AZaviruha/react-form-generator/docs/basic/simple-form.md

 the page, where to drive field's label, field's errors of validation and so on.

-Layout system is *grid-based*.
+Layout system is grid-based.
 If you are familiar with bootstrap's grid system, then you know, what I mean.